bountygiver/TerrariaKitchen/README.md

         - `9`: Martian Madness
         - `10`: Pumpkin Moon
         - `11`: Frost Moon
+        - `12`: Spawn Eye of Cthulu immediately if it's night, otherwise spawn it on the next night
+        - `13`: Spawn Skeletron Prime immediately if it's night, otherwise spawn it on the next night
+        - `14`: Spawn Mechanical Twins immediately if it's night, otherwise spawn it on the next night
+        - `15`: Spawn The Destroyer immediately if it's night, otherwise spawn it on the next night
 - `StartingMoney` is the credits new chatters will start with
 - `Income` is the amount of credits each chatters still in the channel chat room will receive periodically
 - `IncomeInterval` is the number of seconds between each income payout, minimum is 5 seconds.
 - `SubscriberPriceMultiplier` is the price multiplier for channel subscribers
+- `PlayerDeathIncome` is the amount of credits all players will get whenever a player dies
+- `PlayerDeathCreditRefund` is the multiplier of credits price all players will get whenever a player is killed by a purchasable NPC type
+- `SafeSpawnZoneName` is the name of the region marked as safe.
+If the player the mob spawn is targeting is within the region, the mob will spawn outside the region instead.
+Note this does not guarantee the region to be completely spawn free.
 - `ModAbuse` being set to true will allow mods to buy any mobs among the entries for free
 - `XRange` is the number of tiles horizontally around the player the mobs can spawn
 - `YRange` is the number of tiles vertically around the player the mobs can spawn